Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: RELATED LITERATURE

-\paragraph{Multi-agent reinforcement learning} MARL algorithms are designed to train coordinated agent policies for multiple autonomous agents, and have received much attention in recent years with the introduction of deep learning techniques into MARL \citep{papoudakis2019dealing}.
-MARL has previously seen application to various warehousing problems, including Shared Experience Actor-Critic to pick-to-picker systems \citep{christianos2020shared, papoudakis2021benchmarking}, and a deep Q-network variant for sortation control \citep{s20123401}.
+MARL algorithms are designed to train coordinated agent policies for multiple autonomous agents, and have received much attention in recent years with the introduction of deep learning techniques into MARL \cite{marl-book,papoudakis2019dealing}.
+MARL has previously seen application to various warehousing problems, including Shared Experience Actor-Critic to homogeneous GTP systems \cite{christianos2020shared, papoudakis2021benchmarking}, and a deep Q-network variant for sortation control \cite{s20123401}.
 For the specific complexities of the order-picking problem, we consider methods at the intersection of MARL and hierarchical RL (HRL) to enable action space decomposition and temporal abstraction.
-This combination has been studied by \citet{xiao2020macromarl} who derive MARL algorithms for macro-actions under partial observability, and \citet{ahilan2019feudal} who propose Feudal Multi-Agent Hierarchies (FMH) which extends Feudal RL \citep{dayan1992feudal} to the cooperative MARL domain.
-We apply a 3-layer adaptation of FMH to a partially observable stochastic game with individual agent reward functions.
+This combination has been studied by \citet{xiao2020macromarl} who derive MARL algorithms for macro-actions under partial observability, and \citet{ahilan2019feudal} who propose Feudal Multi-Agent Hierarchies (FMH) which extends Feudal RL \cite{dayan1992feudal} to the cooperative MARL domain.
+We introduce a 3-layer adaptation of FMH and apply it to a partially observable stochastic game with individual agent reward functions, see \Cref{sec:algo}.